deepeshkumarsoni/unit_testing/README.md

-# UNIT_TESTING
+##UNIT_TESTING
-< This Program is all about Unit Testing >
+< This Program is all about Unit Testing  by refrering https://www.youtube.com/watch?v=6tNS--WetLI >

-PROCESS :
+#PROCESS :

 1.First create a function in a file  "D:\Projects\unit_testing\calc.py"

 2.Second create another file in which u want to test the function  "D:\Projects\unit_testing\testfuction.py"

-POINT TO REMEMBER :
+#POINT TO REMEMBER :

 1. Import Unittest module in testfuction.py file by using command.  "import unittest"